-WRT 254 Technical Communications / 3 cr. hrs. / 3 periods
+WRT 254 Technical Communications / 3 cr. hrs. / 3 periods ☐ Prerequisite: WRT 101, 102 and approval of major advisor and

-Prerequisite: WRT 101, 102 and approval of major advisor and instructor.
+☐ Prerequisite: WRT 101, 102 and approval of major advisor and instructor.

 Basic techniques of writing long and short reports, abstracts, memos, proposals and other forms required in scientific and technical occupations.
-The course is structured to allow students to work on writings required in courses and in future occupations.
+The course is structured to allow students to work on writings and required in courses and in future occupations.

-WRT 299 Cooperative Wriing Training / 3 cr. hrs.
+WRT 299 Cooperative Writing Training / 3 cr. hrs.
 15 periods (lab)

 A supervised cooperative work program for students in a writing occupation for a minimum of 15 hours per week.
-Course may be repeated.
+Course may be taken four times for a maximum of 12 credit hours.
+Course objectives differ each semester.